• About

 Cabo de Palos is a peninsula, meaning that it is surrounded by water on all sides.

-From long stretches of white sand to rocky coves, hidden caves and concrete steps that lead right into shallow rockpools, there is something for everyone in Cabo de Palos.
+From long stretches of white sand to rocky coves, hidden caves and concrete steps that lead right into shallow rockpools, there is something for everyone when it comes to the beaches in Cabo de Palos.

 The best thing about Cabo de Palos beaches (aside from the winter sun, clear waters and golden sands) is the fact that they are all pretty much untouched by modern development.